iturdikulov/notes/CG_Cookie-Blender_basics.md

 How to duplicate object and place it in same place?
 <br class="f">
-After duplication of object you can instantly move it.
+After duplication of object (`S-D`) you can instantly move it.
 To keep it in exact same place, use `ESC` key (cancel move operation).
-Duplication copy object so if you change one object, another will be not changed.

-Duplicate linked (`ALT-D`) create linked copy, it duplicates object but not their ==data==, and move them.
+Duplicate linked (`M-D` instead `S-D`) create linked copy, it duplicates object but not their ==data==, and move them.
 Linked instances much more effective in terms of memory usage and rendering.
 And it's working for various objects: Light, Geometry, Camera, etc.

 ## 10: Pivot Points, Snapping, and Proportional Editing

 How to change pivot point?
 <br class="f">
 You can change transform pivot point (center of the header section), for example rotate around 3D cursor, or bounding box center, or around active object, or around median point.
+TODO: Median point in blender.

 How to change grid size?
 <br class="f">
 You can change grid scale in `Show Overlays` menu (top right), this is useful for snapping for example.
-You can also change scene units, which also affect to grid and objects (for example location)! (`Scene` tab → `Unit scale`).
+You can also change scene units, which also affect to grid and objects (for example location)! (`Scene tab in Properties` → `Unit scale`).

 How to quickly set object dimensions to 1 meter, 1 km, 1 cm for example (without calculation yourself)?
 <br class="f">
-Blender support unit prefixes in values, for example 1 mm, 1 cm, 1 m, 1 km, etc. If you type 1 km in some input it will be automatically converted to meters.
+Blender support unit prefixes in values, for example 1 mm, 1 cm, 1 m, 1 km, etc. If you type 1 km in some input (`Transform panel` for example) it will be automatically converted to meters.

 You can enable `Absolute Grid Snap` in snapping settings, to snap object by ==pivot center== all time, no matter what initial position was.
+TODO: not clear.

 Which snapping modes are available?
 <br class="f">